a-omarova/navigation-tree/README.md

 As a testing tool, I used Cypress.
 For run tests:

 ```bash
 npm run cypress
 ```

 ## What is implemented

-- Data in JSON is loaded asynchronously from a local web server
+- Data in JSON is loaded asynchronously from a local web server.
 - The user can see the “preload” until the data is rendered.
 - When the user clicks on the root element of the branch or the arrow next to it, the nested list collapses/expands.
 - Smooth animations for changing colors and changing the position of the icon.
-- E2e tests for navigation
+- E2e tests for navigation.
-- Selecting the active item by ID
+- Request data by ID.
+- Cache for data.
-- Filtering items (Search)
+- Filtering items (Search).
-- While waiting for rendering, the loading indicator is displayed
+- While waiting for rendering, the loading indicator is displayed.
-- The results of the search show after the user stop typing
+- The results of the search show after the user stop typing.
-- Small easter egg in search
+- Small easter egg in search.